 Dustin Gooch, Head of Filmmaking

 After studying theater at St. Edward’s University, Dustin received his B.F.A. in Film Directing from The University of North Carolina School of the Arts.
-He is a freelance filmmaker currently residing in Los Angeles and recently starred in the award winning film Born River Bye, earning him a nomination for Best Lead Actor at the Smokey Mountain Film Festival.
+He is a freelance filmmaker currently residing in Los Angeles and recently starred in the award winning film Born River Bye.

 Daniel Adams | Carson Alexander | Carla Anderson | Kelly Bales | Michael Baxter | Michelle Brandt | Coy Branscum | Travis Brendle | Buckner Cooke | Paul Davis | Lisa del Rosario | Rona Ebert | Taylor Edwards | Kasey Eggleston | Michael Fariss | David Gallagher | Kirk German | Angela Gutiérrez | John Howrey | Monique Huff | Stacey Huston | Heather Huggins | Erik James | Larry Lehew | Robin Lewis | Jill Leberknight | Meg Matthews | Katie McDowell | Dr. Michael McKelvey | Ginger Morris | Aaron Moten | Melissa Rosenberg | Jacob Scott | Alan Shorter | Dustin Struhall | Marita Stryker | Scott Thompson | Justin Triezenberg | David Valdes